unl34shed/TARGET_OpenTurn/README.md

 ### Kit Features:

-* Delivers dual-cores, with a 150-MHz Arm Cortex-M4 as the primary application processor and a 100-MHz Arm Cortex-M0+ as the secondary processor.
-* 256-KB Flash and 128-KB SRAM for customer application on CM4
-* One-time-programmable (OTP) 1-Kb eFuse array
-* Two 12-bit 2-Msps SAR ADCs with synchronized sampling, differential and single-ended modes, 16-channel sequencer with result averaging, and Deep Sleep operation
-* Two opamps with low-power operation modes and Two low-power comparators available in Deep Sleep and Hibernate modes
-* Onboard Thermistor and Ambient Light Sensor.
+* BLE v5.0
 * Serial memory interface
+* PDM-PCM digital microphone interface
 * Industry-leading CapSense
-* Ambient Light Sensor
-* Thermistor

 ### Kit Contents:

-* CY8CKIT-062S4 evaluation board
+* CY8CKIT-062-BLE evaluation board
+* E-Ink display shield with an ultra-low-power 2.7" E-ink display, thermistor, 6-axis motion sensor, and digital microphone
-* USB Type-A to Micro-B cable
+* USB cable
-* Quick Start Guide
-* Six jumper wires (5 inches each)

 ## BSP Configuration

 The BSP has a few hooks that allow its behavior to be configured.
 Some of these items are enabled by default while others must be explicitly enabled.
-Items enabled by default are specified in the CY8CKIT-062S4.mk file.
+Items enabled by default are specified in the CY8CKIT-062-BLE.mk file.
 The items that are enabled can be changed by creating a custom BSP or by editing the application makefile.

 Components:
 * Device specific category reference (e.g.: CAT1) - This component, enabled by default, pulls in any device specific code for this board.